alirueter/react-portfolio/README.md

 ## Questions
 If you have any questions about my portfolio, you can email me at rueter.alison@gmail.com.
 You can also view my other work on my GitHub profile: [alirueter](http://github.com/alirueter/).

+### Note
+I still need to finish updating the site so that it is responsive for mobile.